Institutional Partners

 G20

 The G20 is the premier forum for international economic cooperation.
 In a historic move, the G20 put culture on its agenda for the very first time when Ministers of Culture came together in a joint meeting on “The rise of the cultural economy: a new paradigm”, on 4 November 2020.
-This marked the first time that G20 policy discussions recognized the growing contribution of culture to the global economy.
+This marked the first time that G20 policy discussions recognised the growing contribution of culture to the global economy.

 Europa Nostra has collaborated with the G20 under its Italian Presidency, notably by contributing to heritage and climate change related events.
+The 2022 G20 Summit took place in Bali, Indonesia.
+The 2023 Summit met in New Delhi, India.